justinliu0/greedyBreadthFirstSearch/README.md

 cool dsa and discrete math

-ngl this took way longer to do than it shouldve taken
+ngl this ACTUALLy took way longer to do than it shouldve taken